realityforge/planet_quake/README.md

   * Brotli compression for game content from server UDP downloads
   * Asynchronous rendering for portals, mirrors, demos, videos, etc
   * webm/VPX/vorbis video format, "demoMap" surface parm which renders demos to an arbitrary surface. .Gif support with automatic frame binding in animMap
-  * Ported IQM and MD5 from spearmint engine
+  * Ported IQM and MD5 bone structures from spearmint engine
   * Synchronized server/AI for offline and connection interruptions
   * Repacking-as-a-service, uploader for repacking game content
   * Mesh networking with geographically distributed and load balanced proxy servers, using dedicated server web-workers.